 SEBA shall provide APIs capable of managing software for the components of the POD.
-This includes the physical equipment resident in the POD as well as all the ONT devices connected to the XGS-PON ports.
+For a PON AN type, this includes the physical equipment resident in the POD as well as all the ONT devices connected to the PON ports.

-The component of the POD shall be managed independently.
-Where new services require software upgrades to various components of the POD those services will not configurable until all parts of the POD have been upgraded.
+The components of the POD shall be managed independently.
+Where new services require software upgrades to various components of the POD those services will not be configurable until all parts of the POD have been upgraded.